-Participating Agencies may use data contained in the system to support the delivery of services to homeless clients in the continuum.
+Participating Agencies may use data in the system to support the delivery of services to homeless clients in the CoC.
 Agencies may use or disclose client information internally for administrative functions, technical support, and management purposes.
-Participating Agencies may also use client information for internal analysis, such as analyzing client outcomes to evaluate program.
+Participating Agencies may also use client information for internal analysis, such as analyzing client outcomes to evaluate the program.

-The vendor and any authorized subcontractor shall not use or disclose data stored in HMIS without expressed written permission in order to enforce information security protocols.
-If granted permission, the data will only be used in the context of interpreting data for research and system troubleshooting purposes.
-The Service and License Agreement signed individually by the HMIS Lead Agency and vendor contain language that prohibits access to the data stored in the software except under the conditions noted above.
+The software vendor and any authorized subcontractor shall not disclose data stored in HMIS without expressed written permission by the HMIS Lead Agency.
+A service agreement, signed by the HMIS Lead Agency and the vendor, will contain language that prohibits access to the data except under the conditions specified in the agreement.